Friday, December 30, 2011

 We’ve learned that most people who use Google Maps just want to get from Point A to Point B -- as quickly and painlessly as possible.
 Whether it’s planning a weekend bike route, finding the quickest roads during rush hour, or identifying bus paths with the fewest transfers, people are making the most out of Maps features to travel faster and greener.
 Here’s how you can use Google Maps to minimize your impact on the environment.

-Commuting by bike As an avid cyclist, I feel very fortunate to live in Boulder, Colorado and be surrounded by over 300 miles of bike lanes, routes and paths.
+As an avid cyclist, I feel very fortunate to live in Boulder, Colorado and be surrounded by over 300 miles of bike lanes, routes and paths.
 When the weather is cooperating, I try to commute to work every day.
 It’s a great way to stay healthy and arrive at the office feeling awake!
 According to Biking Directions in Google Maps, it takes me 10 minutes to travel 2 miles from Point A (my house) to Point B (the office).
 It also shows three alternative routes, and I can check the weather in Google Maps to see if I’ll need a rain jacket for the ride home.
 I can also use Biking Directions on my mobile phone, which came in handy for me during a biking trip in Austin when I got lost on a major highway and needed a safe route back to the hotel.

 Did you know that Google Maps has biking directions available in over 200 US cities and in 9 Canadian regions?
 A collaboration with Rails to Trails, an organization that converts old railroad tracks into bike paths, has made information about over 12,000 miles of bike paths available to Google Maps users.